dandi/handbook/docs/64_dandi_archive.md

 This `Procfile` shouldn't need to be changed or reconfigured much for a DANDI-clone; however, it is important to note so that one may understand how DANDI Archive is working.

+For information on the resource allocation of `dynos` in DANDI Archive, please reference documentation in [the Dandi Infrastructure Docs](../63_dandi_infrastructure)

 ## Understanding metrics and logging via Heroku

 Heroku provides observability in a very convenient manner.
 If you'd like to see what is happening with your app in real-time, simply access the options shown in the image below